chili-epfl/collab-react-components/demos/collab-rich-editor/README.md

  - Implementation of a backend server using Express and websockets.
  - Initialisation of the collaborative server instance.
  - Creation of a new rich text document on the server
- - Utilisation of the Rich Editor component
+ - Utilisation of the CollabRichEditor component

 In this demo, data is not persisted.
 To persist data, run a Mongo